neomatrix369/refactoring-developer-habits/02-outcome-of-collation/tdd-manifesto/tdd-good-habits-manifesto.md

 - treat tests as first class code
 - use the IDE to refactor quickly and safely
 - refactor production and test code independently (except changing public interfaces)
+- Use the Rule of 3 to tackle duplication
+	- Code can be copied once, but when the same code is used three times, it should be refactored/extracted
+- Remember that duplication is cheaper than the wrong abstractions

 ![MindMap](TDDManifesto.png)